Application process FAQ's

 You may apply for accommodation once you have been notified by one of the University's schools that you have been made an offer for a course of study at the University of Glasgow - whether conditionally or unconditionally and you have accepted that offer.

-We open applications at the start of February each year for entry into accommodation in September.
+We open applications in February of each year for entry into accommodation in September.
 All applicants are advised to submit an application as soon as possible after firmly accepting a course offer but certainly by 22nd August of your intended year of entry which is our Accommodation Guarantee deadline date.
 All applications are dealt with in the date order in which they are received by Accommodation Services.

 Am I guaranteed accommodation?